You can edit the settings of your vSAN cluster to configure data management features and enable services provided by the cluster.

 - Configure Data Management options, including deduplication and compression, data-at-rest encryption, and data-in-transit encryption.

 - Configure capacity reservations and alerts.
 For more information, see "About Reserved Capacity" in vSAN Monitoring and Troubleshooting.

 - Object Repair Timer

 - Large Cluster Support for up to 64 hosts

 - Automatic Rebalance

 - Modify the settings to match your requirements.

-- Click OK or Apply to confirm your selections.
+- Click Apply to confirm your selections.